Review by Kathryn Atwood

 Sometimes I feel like Agent Irena Spalko, Cate Blanchett’s character in Indiana Jones and the Kingdom of the Crystal Skull when, towards the end of the movie she reveals what has motivated her evil actions throughout the entire film by screaming at the demon heads “I vant to know!”
 Now I don’t normally scream in libraries, bookstores, or even at my Amazon wish list, but I completely understood Agent Spalko during this scene.

-So I dove into William McKeen's excellent Everybody Had an Ocean: Music and Mahem in 1960s Los Angeles, ready to fill in the gaps in my understanding of 1960s pop culture history.
+So I dove into William McKeen's excellent Everybody Had an Ocean: Music and Mahem in 1960s Los Angeles, ready

 First, the good and the great: Like Wilfrid Sheed’s The House that George Built, McKeen's Everybody Had an Ocean centers on one small cast of characters—in this case, the Wilson brothers—but expands to reveal how they interacted with their universe.
 The Beach Boys might remain the trunk of this particular tree, but the branches fascinate.
 Nearly everyone who was somebody in the world of 1960s rock and roll makes an appearance here and the connections are often startling.
 For instance, Stephen Stills told his friend Peter Torkelson about auditions for a TV series about a rock and roll band.
 Peter got the part, shortening his last name to Tork.
-After Joni Mitchell met fellow-Canadian Neil Young in Winnipeg and played “Sugar Mountain” for her, she responded by writing “The Circle Game.”
+After Joni Mitchell met fellow-Canadian Neil Young in Winnipeg and played “Sugar Mountain ” for her, she responded by writing “The Circle Game.”
 Cass Elliot of the Mamas and the Papas not only had a beautiful voice but a knack for bringing the right people together, in one famous case, David Crosby, Stephen Stills, and Graham Nash.

 McKeen's writing--which includes a plethora of direct quotes--makes it seem as if he knew these music-makers personally.
 Although he seems to have been acquainted with Dennis Wilson, one glance at the notes section shows that he relied on an exhaustive bibliography, including many previously conducted interviews.
 But the inclusion of these direct quotes from the main players brings an exciting immediacy to the narrative.